Olemi-llm-apprentice/multi-ai-commander/README.md

 ## Notes

+- Enable debug logging from the side panel settings to capture runtime events.
-- Manus/Grok change their DOM frequently; adjust selectors under `extension/content/*.js` if the automation breaks
+- Manus/Grok change their DOM frequently; adjust selectors under `extension/content/*.js` if the automation breaks.
-- If background tab submission feels slow, tune the delay in `extension/background.js`
+- If background tab submission feels slow, tune the delay in `extension/background.js`.
-- Speech input relies on Chrome's Web Speech API; the button will be disabled if microphone access is blocked
+- Speech input relies on Chrome's Web Speech API; the button will be disabled if microphone access is blocked.

 ## Future work

-- Retry UI and inline response summaries
+- Retry UI and inline response summaries.
-- Additional adapters (Claude, Google AI Studio, etc.)
+- Additional adapters (Claude, Google AI Studio, etc.).
-- Prompt templates, tagging, and richer configuration
+- Prompt templates, tagging, and richer configuration.